harperd/machine-learning/notes/1-2-gradient-descent.md

 ### Conjugate Gradent

-The *Conjugate Gradient* is build on the *Truncated Newton* algorithm.
-In Python we can use [scipy.optimize.fmin_tnc](https://docs.scipy.org/doc/scipy-0.14.0/reference/generated/scipy.optimize.fmin_tnc.html).
+The *Conjugate Gradient* algorithm is build on the *Truncated Newton* algorithm.
+In Python we can use the [scipy.optimize.fmin_tnc](https://docs.scipy.org/doc/scipy-0.14.0/reference/generated/scipy.optimize.fmin_tnc.html) function.
 Below is a Python example where we plug in our cost and gradient compute functions:

 ```python
 # Minimize a function with variables subject to bounds,